Jiwani Tehsil

 Jiwani is a tehsil (administrative subdivision) of Gwadar District in Balochistan, Pakistan.
-According to the census of 2023 its total population is 35,004 of which 18,511 are male and 16,487 female.
+According to the 2023 census, its total population is 35,004, of which 18,511 are male and 16,487 female.

+Location

 Jiwani tehsil is adjacent to the Arabian Sea.

-In Government of Balochistan announced plans to invest in higher education in Jiwani.

 Administration

+In 2021, the Government of Balochistan highlighted the investment made in higher education in Jiwani and future plans for the same.

 Jiwani Tehsil is subdivided into two Union Councils - Jiwani and Suntsar.

 Religion

-According to the 2023 cenus there were 34,880 Muslims, 110 Christians, 11 Hindus and 1 Sikh in the tehsil of Jiwani.
+According to the 2023 census, the Jiwani tehsil population comprised 34,880 Muslims, 110 Christians, 11 Hindus and 1 Sikh.